unnamed/mappa/README.md

     aliases: [my-scheme, mys] # ◄ Aliases for command parse.

       # ▼ All of these nodes that define his own types by tag '!' would be considered properties.
-      # ▼ The nodes with 'property' literal tag are special properties to be considers when the session is saved.
+      # ▼ Metadata tag defines properties that can be used for Mappa on his commands.
-  name: !property name
+  name: !metadata name
-  world: !property world
+  world: !metadata world
-  version: !property version
+  version: !metadata version
-  author: !property author
+  author: !metadata author
   my-integer: !int + # ◄ Also the nodes can receive flags by their type.
                      #   In this case, it is an integer with the positive flag to deny any negative int number.

   my-string: !string
-  my-list: !list of string # ◄ Define list verbally with 'of' and the type of the list as flags.
+  my-list: !list of string # ◄ Define list verbally with 'of' and the type of the list.

   # Supports deep sub nodes
   my-node: